 Federal Vaccine Mandates in the U.S.

-News of U.S. federal mandates began with a White House announcement in July of this year that vaccination or weekly testing would be required for civilian employees of the federal government and onsite federal contractors.
+News of U.S. federal mandates began with a White House announcement in July of this year that vaccination or weekly testing would be required for civilian employees of the federal government and on-site federal contractors.
 The military followed soon afterward, with Defense Secretary Lloyd Austin announcing in August that coronavirus shots would be added to the Pentagon’s required immunization list upon full approval of a vaccine by the Food and Drug Administration (FDA).
 Full approval for the Pfizer-BioNTech vaccine was granted on August 23.

 On September 9, 2021, the White House released a newly expanded plan to deal with COVID-19, called “Path Out of the Pandemic.”
 It instructs the Occupational Safety and Health Administration (OSHA) and the Centers for Medicare and Medicaid Services (CMS) to draft requirements for full vaccination or weekly testing for employees at many private-sector entities.
 These include organizations in any industry with 100 or more employees, and healthcare institutions that receive Medicare or Medicaid reimbursements regardless of employee count.
 These organizations will also be required to provide paid time off for employees to receive vaccines and recover from their side effects as needed.
-OSHA has reportedly prepared its regulation and submitted it to the Office of Management and Budget for final approval, so it could be on the books very soon.

-The September directive also expanded the federal vaccine mandate to include all employees of federal contractors (not just those working onsite) and removes weekly testing as an option for federal workers.
+The September directive also expanded the federal vaccine mandate to include all employees of federal contractors (not just those working on-site) and removes weekly testing as an option for federal workers.
 The Safer Federal Workforce Task Force established a deadline of November 22 for full vaccination.
 Since one is considered fully vaccinated two weeks after receiving the requisite number of injections, employees must complete their courses by November 8.

-Federal Vaccine Requirements in Canada
+Vaccine Requirements in Canada

 In Canada, the prime minister’s office recently announced timelines for previously announced vaccine mandates.
 Federal government employees in the Core Public Administration are required to be vaccinated by October 29.
 The Canadian Armed Forces and other federal entities are instructed to implement guidelines that mirror those for the core workforce, and these requirements will be issued soon.